Guide to Student Housing

 IDOL VII.
 Your Rights

 “NYS Tenant’s Rights” Booklet.
-Pick up a copy at the Housing and Residential Life office or visit: www.oag.state.ny.us/ under the publications section.
+Pick up a copy at the Housing and Residential Life office or visit: www.oag.state.ny.us/ under the resources section.

 Finding your place is the first step…now you need to get there.
 Moving can be a lot of fun, but it is also a lot of work.
 Make this step less stressful and check out www.relocation.com “Moving Guide” for good advice.